 - Exposure to heavy amounts of secondhand smoke and pollution

-- Frequent use of cooking fire without proper ventilation
+- Frequent use of a cooking fire without proper ventilation

 - Cough, with or without mucus